rumca-js/Internet-Places-Database/README.md

  - repository links.
 For example [https://github.com/rumca-js/Internet-Places-Database](https://github.com/rumca-js/Internet-Places-Database)
  - user spaces.
 Might be youtube channel link: [Linus Tech Tips YouTube Channel](https://www.youtube.com/channel/UCXuqSBlHAE6Xw-yeJA0Tunw).
 Might be X/Twitter user account.

+# Not acceptable link types

+ - content farms
+ - malware sites
+ - porn, casino, etc.
+ - it infrastructure domains, CDN domains
+ - analytic domains that are used for user surveillance, not to provide data

+Relues obviously can be changed.
+Sometimes I make exceptions for some domains.

+Some sites are allowed to be in database, but are downvoted.

 # Sources of data

 Obtained by the [Django-link-archive](https://github.com/rumca-js/Django-link-archive) web crawler.